itsconvo/mcp-server/README.md

 # Convo MCP Server

 Access your [Convo](https://www.itsconvo.com) meetings from any AI assistant that supports MCP (Claude, ChatGPT, Cursor, and more).
-Not just a data wrapper.
 Meeting intelligence that helps you prepare, follow up, and stay on top of everything.

 ## What you can do